Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 More than ten years ago our senior partner David Hansel, a recognised trade mark law expert, acted for Easyart in its successful defence of High Court proceedings brought by easyGroup.
 He has more recently helped EasyPizza defend itself when sued by easyGroup.
 That is just a small selection - David has been instructed by over 20 other "easy" companies over the last 15 years - see for instance, story here.

-The January 2018 High Court judgment on a case involving a trade mark infringement and passing off claim brought by easyGroup against W3 Limited, and its owner Mr Pons, for the use of their ‘easyroommate’ signs.
+easyGroup was unsuccessful in a January 2018 High Court judgment on a case involving a trade mark infringement and passing off claim brought by easyGroup against W3 Limited, and its owner Mr Pons, for the use of their ‘easyroommate’ signs.
 It was determined that the use of ‘easyroomate’ did not infringe easyGroup’s EU trade mark rights and W3 Limited and Mr Pons had not committed any acts of passing off.
-The judgment therefore provides us with key points of law relevant to trade mark law and infringement.
+Whilst easyGroup appealed, the parties settled and the appeal was withdrawn shortly before the case was due to be heard by the Court of Appeal.
+The judgment stands and provides us with key points of law relevant to trade mark law and infringement.

 Thinking of using the word easy?